 - Video programs that EHS can facilitate, such as forklift safety and van driver safety.

 (generally to be used by students, but accessible to anyone with a NetID).
-Canvas currently supports some topics, but they are mostly limited to laboratory research.
-We will open up more topics soon.
+Canvas currently supports some topics, but they are mostly limited to laboratory research and alternative vehicles.

 To access the EHS Canvas site: